 Losing money may be difficult, but working for less than your time is worth is a cardinal sin in entrepreneurship that happens a lot.

-This is both nerdy and somewhat obvious, but it deserves to be mentioned because it is surprisingly, often overlooked.
-Especially since as I said to begin this post, your money is always going to be stretched.
+This is both nerdy and somewhat obvious, but it deserves to be mentioned because it is often overlooked, especially since your money is always going to be stretched.

 Sales Revenue – (Cost of Goods + Cost of Labor) > Anticipated return of the next best, foregone alternative

-So put simply, is this the best use of your time and money?
+So is this the best use of your time and money?

 The profits you generate using the capital for labor must be greater than the potential profit if you spent the money elsewhere (for example investing in niche websites or product development.)